.org: Registrations

 Although organizations anywhere in the world may register subdomains, many countries, such as Australia (au), Canada (ca), Japan (jp), Argentina (ar), Bolivia (bo), Uruguay (uy), Turkey (tr), Somalia (so), Sierra Leone (sl), Russia (ru), Bangladesh (bd), India (in) and the United Kingdom (uk), have established a second-level domain with a similar purpose under their ccTLD.
 Such second-level domains are usually named org or or.

+Hosted website builders such as Wix, Weebly, and Duda allow users to connect custom domain names, including those ending in .org, to websites created on their platforms.

 In 2009, the .org domain consisted of more than 8 million registered domain names, 8.8 million in 2010, and 9.6 million in 2011.
 The Public Interest Registry registered the ten millionth .ORG domain in June, 2012.
 When the 9.5-millionth second-level domain was registered in December 2011, org became the third largest gTLD.

 As of November 2019, according to the Tranco ranking of the top 1M global domains, domains under .org were about 6 % of the top 1000 and 7 % of the top 100 thousand and 1 million domains.

 Internationalized domain names

 The .org domain registry allows the registration of selected internationalized domain names (IDNs) as second-level domains.
-For German, Danish, Hungarian, Icelandic, Korean, Latvian, Lithuanian, Polish, and Swedish IDNs this has been possible since 2005.
+For German, Danish, Hungarian, Icelandic, Korean, Latvian, Lithuanian, Polish, and Swedish IDNs, this has been possible since 2005.
 Spanish IDN registrations have been possible since 2007.